-The following provides a summary of grants that have been awarded to FSW Programs from the Junior Board’s Youth Enrichment Fund.
+The following provides a sampling of grants that have been awarded to FSW Programs from the Junior Board’s Youth Enrichment Fund.

 Social Enrichment for Children with Autism and Other Social Challenges